syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/perform-print-in-same-window.md

 ---
 layout: post
-title: Perform print in same window using SfPdfViewer | Syncfusion®
+title: Perform print in same window using SfPdfViewer | Syncfusion&reg;
-description: Learn here all about how to perform print in same window in Syncfusion® Blazor SfPdfViewer component and more.
+description: Learn here all about how to perform print in same window in Syncfusion&reg; Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug